 Amend Taxes: Guide on Filing & Amending Federal Tax Returns

-It is important for each taxpayer to understand how and when to file an amended tax return.
-Despite your best efforts when preparing your tax return, at some point in your life you will undoubtedly come across a time when you must amend your tax return.
-This happens once your tax return has already been mailed or filed electronically and you discover changes that have to be made.
-The following information can help you determine when you need to file a an amended return and how to go about the process.
+It is essential for each taxpayer to understand how and when to file an amended tax return.
+Despite your best efforts when preparing your tax return, at some point in your life, you will undoubtedly come across a time when you must amend your tax return.
+It happens after you have filed your tax return and realize you need to make changes.
+The following information can help you determine when you need to file an amended return and how to go about the process.

 Reasons to Amend a Tax Return

 Once you notice errors on your tax return, do not immediately assume you have to file an amended return.
-If the errors are mathematical in nature, you probably do not have to file an amended return.
-This means if you entered the correct figures but made a mistake in adding or subtracting, the IRS computers will spot your error and make the corrections automatically.
+If the mistakes are mathematical, you probably do not have to file an amended return.
+It means if you entered the correct figures but made an error in adding or subtracting, the IRS computers will spot your mistake and make the corrections automatically.
 Changes to your tax return for the following reasons will require you to file an amended return:

 - Additional withholding- 1099 or W2

-- Additional income- 1099, W2 or other statements reporting income
+- Extra income- 1099, W2 or other statements reporting income

 - Adding or removing dependents

 - Changing personal exemptions

 - Changes to tax credits- this included adding, eliminating or recalculating credits

 - Changes to standard, itemized or above-the-line deductions

 To avoid problems with the IRS, you should file an amended return whenever there has been a mistake in the reporting of your filing status, income, credits or deductions.